minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 * Elgibility to receive additional incentives via airdrops and staking
 * Membership to communities and DAOs
 * Access to real-world events as seen by the craze of NFT NYC, Art Basel Miami, and more
-* Gaming
+* Gaming characters, items, accessories, or more
-* Metaverse
+* Any item in a metaverse

-And that is just the beginning - the beauty of NFTs is how interoperable they are, once you create your own collection and smart contract, you can integrate your NFT collection effortlessly with marketplaces, metaverses, social medias, and more.
+**And that is just the beginning - the beauty of NFTs is how interoperable they are, once you create your own collection and smart contract, you can integrate your NFT collection effortlessly with marketplaces, metaverses, social medias, and more.**

 ### Step 1: Creating the Layers